NataliaSlobodianiuk/TravellingON/README.md

 You can find "vision and scope" and "requirements" documents under `/documentation`.

 You can find wireframes under `/documentation/mockups`.
 You can find mockups under `/documentation/mockups`.
-You can find clickable prototype made with InVision under `/documentation`.
+You can find clickable prototype made with InVision (public share link: https://projects.invisionapp.com/share/EFRGGOO4TCZ) under `/documentation`.

 ---
 # Server